 - Wheat is a known appetite stimulant.
-That’s why restaurants serve bread before dinner, not to be nice — they want you to order more food!
+That’s why restaurants serve bread before dinner.
+It’s not to be nice, they want you to order more food!
 A person who eats wheat on average will consume 440 more calories per day than someone who avoids it.
 That many calories can really add up fast!

 - The weight gained from eating wheat tends to settle in the belly.
 This kind of fat, visceral fat, is particularly unhealthy.
 It doesn’t just sit there, these fat cells are little inflammation factories that increase your risk of heart disease, diabetes, dementia, cancer, and arthritis.
 Guys take note: belly fat increases estrogen production, something you definitely want to avoid.

 - Cerebellar ataxia is a form of dementia that affects balance and coordination.
 The cause is unknown and there is no medically accepted cure.
 According to Davis, up to 50% of those with this disease have abnormal blood markers for gluten and usually this condition can be halted by removing gluten from the diet.

 - One Mayo Clinic study found that celiac disease and dementia can go hand-in-hand and that dementia was fatal in 69% of these cases.

 David claims that by eliminating wheat, excess weight often falls off his overweight patients.

 While that hasn’t been my experience, I’ve found that a major benefit of going wheat-free is that I no longer have unreasonable hunger or cravings.

 But this alone can put you in the driver’s seat about what you choose to eat and help you maintain a normal weight.

 If you are curious about whether wheat is something you should exclude from your diet, by all means read Wheat Belly.

 But here’s a *Spoiler Alert*.